 Final episode of Science Behind the Scream took me to Australia, Gold Coast, again.
-This time it is at the biggest theme park in Gold Coast, Dreamworld.
+I had a great time in Movie World, but I was especially psyched, but this time it is at the biggest theme park in Gold Coast, Dreamworld.
 I have heard from so many people about the exciting, heart-stopping rides in Dreamworld such as the Tower of Terror II, so I was beyond thrilled to have the chance to finally experience the rides firsthand.

 In the final episode, I had to challenge the famed Big 9 Thrill Rides, and challenged them I did.
 I have listed the rides in order of their thrill factor, from least thrilling to most.
 Just to make it clear, this list is my own personal preference of course.